-Kitty typed furiously until her hands inadvertently phased through the keyboard, destroying the cheaply made, yet expensively procured piece of equipment.
+Kitty typed furiously until her hands inadvertently phased through the keyboard, destroying the cheap piece of equipment.

 She stared at the screen for a while.

 And then she clicked Send anyway.

 "Girl, what are you doing..."
 Logan muttered, not sure what he was picking up on.
 Somewhere, somehow, he had a feeling in his gut that Kitty was getting herself into trouble.
 And with him stuck here, clear on the other side of the world.